stk-kriging/qsi-paper-experiments/README.md

 #### Step by step: running the Matlab experiments

-To run the Matlab experiments (all methods except ECL), you need to
+To run the Matlab experiments (all methods except ECL), you need to:

 1. Edit `scripts/benchmark/matlab_experiments.m` to indicate which test case you want to run.